Harini410/Cyberbullying-detection/README.md

 ## ⭐ Acknowledgement

-This project was **conceptualized, implemented, and deployed independently** by Harini Lakshmanan as part of academic research and professional development.
+This project was **conceptualized, implemented, and deployed independently** by Harini L as part of academic research and professional development.

-EOF